-Phenochart allows you to automatically select fields of interest using a trained inForm classifier.
+For slides scanned with the legacy Vectra 3 system, Phenochart allows for automatic selection of fields of interest to acquire using a trained inForm classifier.
 This will only be available on computers with an activated version of inForm Tissue Finder Version 2.2 or higher.

-You can use inForm to add fields for acquisition or review.
+Use inForm to add fields for acquisition or review.

 Click the Auto button to open the editor.
-(See Figure 4.15.)
+(See Figure 4.16.)

-Figure 4.15.
+Figure 4.16.
 Auto Editor window.

-Click the Browse... button to load an inForm algorithm or project that you've trained for this type of slide.
-If you haven't created an algorithm yet, see Chapter 4.4.1 Training an inForm Classifier for Field Selection.
+Click the Browse button to load an inForm algorithm or project that was trained for this type of slide.
+If an algorithm was not yet created, see Section 4.5.1: Training an inForm Classifier for Field Selection.

-Phenochart will confirm that the algorithm is valid for your slide.
-This takes a few seconds.
+Phenochart will confirm that the algorithm is valid for the slide.
+(This takes a few seconds.)

 Click Classify to classify the slide once the algorithm is validated.
-Depending on your algorithm settings and the size of your slide, this can take anywhere from a few to upwards of ten minutes.
+(This takes anywhere from a few minutes up to ten minutes, depending on the algorithm settings and the size of the slide.)

 Adjust the selection settings when the slide has been classified to see which fields will be chosen.
-(See Figure 4.16.)
+(See Figure 4.17.)

-Figure 4.16.
+Figure 4.17.
 Classified Slide.

-The fields on the screen update immediately as you change the selection settings.
+The fields on the screen update immediately as the selection settings are changed.